eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### 1. AlgoCollection

 - Choose a long name and a short name for your algorithm.
-We use respectively `ZeroImpute` and `zeroimp`.
+We will use `ZeroImpute` and `zeroimp`, respectively.

 <!---
 You can choose any other names as long as they are used consistently.